Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Evaluation Methodology

 \paragraph{Scenarios \& User Prompts}

-We use 10 scenarios with up to 5 vehicles based on previous work~\cite{albrecht2021igp2, hanna2021gofi, gyevnar2024attribute} in which explanations were to shown to be useful for users.
-Scenarios capture tactical driving situations, e.g. lane changing, unprotected turn, lane merging, and roundabout entry, and involve either safety or efficiency-related reactions from an ego vehicle.
+We use ten scenarios with up to five agents (i.e. vehicles) based on previous work~\cite{albrecht2021igp2, hanna2021gofi, gyevnar2024attribute} where explanations were shown to be useful for users.
+Example scenarios are shown in~\cref{fig:scenarios}, with full descriptions in Appendix~C. Scenarios capture tactical driving situations, e.g. lane changing, unprotected turn, lane merging, and roundabout entry, and involve either safety or efficiency-related reactions from the agents.
 Scenarios have three categories: five have normal, rational driving behaviour (rational scenarios \#1-5), two contain irrational behaviour from a non-ego vehicle (irrational scenarios \#6-7), and three contain occluded vehicles (occlusion scenarios \#8-10).
-For each scenario, we define up to three user prompts $p_u$, e.g. \textit{`Why did vehicle 0 change lanes left?'} and \textit{`What would have happened if Vehicle 1 went straight?'}, and generate explanations for each separately.
-Full scenario and prompt descriptions are in Appendix A.
+For each scenario, we define up to three user questions $p_u$, e.g. \textit{`Why did vehicle 0 change lanes left?'} and \textit{`What would have happened if vehicle 1 went straight?'}, and generate explanations for each question separately.

+\paragraph{Baselines \& Models} We compare against two baselines. \textbf{(1) Model only (\textit{ModelOnly})}, where we give the full initial context to the LLM and ask it to explain the scenario. \textbf{(2) No explanation (\textit{NoExp})}, only applicable for actionability metrics, where we do not provide any explanation to the evaluator, to establish a baseline capacity to predict the agent's goal and next action.
+We are not aware of relevant previous work that is directly comparable to AXIS.

+Five LLMs are used to generate explanations and test the robustness of AXIS to the type and size of LLMs: OpenAI GPT-4.1-2025-04-14~\cite{gpt41}, o1-2024-12-17~\cite{o1}, DeepSeek-V3-0324~\cite{deepseekv3}, DeepSeek-R1~\cite{deepseekr1}, and Meta Llama 3.3-70B-Instruct~\cite{llama70b}.
+We also experimented with LLMs up to 7B parameters, but the results were inaccurate as the models only copied text from the context for interrogation queries, without actually proposing meaningful interventions.
+For sampling from the LLMs, we use default hyperparameters across all models, given in Appendix~D, and set a maximum output token limit of 512 for instruct and 16,384 for reasoning models.
+We use $N_{max}=10$ maximum rounds in AXIS.

 \paragraph{Metrics}